Flights to Split

 Cafe Bar St-Riva

-A more relaxed option is to stick to the Old Town and Riva area for late evening drinks or coffee, such as Cafe Bar St-Riva near Diocletian’s Palace.
+A more relaxed option for your vacations in Split is to stick to the Old Town and Riva area for late evening drinks or coffee, such as Cafe Bar St-Riva near Diocletian’s Palace.
 See if you can secure a seat on the first-floor balcony overlooking the Riva.

-The outdoor market Stari Pazar (open from 6.30am daily) on the east side of the old city walls has a large ‘green’ area packed with fruit, vegetable, meats and cheeses.
-If your intention is to buy fresh produce, you’ll be well advised to visit in the morning as supplies do run out.
+The outdoor market Stari Pazar (open from 6.30am daily) on the east side of the old city walls of Split has a large ‘green’ area packed with fruit, vegetable, meats and cheeses.
+If your intention is to buy fresh produce of Croatia, you’ll be well advised to visit in the morning as supplies do run out.
 It’s also one of the best, and cheapest, places to buy flowers, freshly baked bread, olive oil and wine.

-For more informal shopping, head for Diocletian’s Palace in the old town where – in the narrow alleys – there are shops with frocks, handbags and shoes as well as local crafts, souvenirs and olive oils.
+For more informal shopping in Croatia, head for Diocletian’s Palace in the old town where – in the narrow alleys – there are shops with frocks, handbags and shoes as well as local crafts, souvenirs and olive oils.

 Gallery of Fine Arts